lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 ## Step 4: set new data on your Universal Profile

-Now that your updated data is encoded, you are ready to set it in your Universal Profile.
-To do so, you will interact with your Universal Profile smart contract via web3.js.
+Now that our updated data is encoded, we are ready to set it in our Universal Profile.
+To do so, we will interact with our Universal Profile smart contract via web3.js.

 **4.1 - Load your EOA**

 We will need to interact with the smart contracts from an EOA.

-The first step is to load your EOA via its private key.
+The first step is to load our EOA using our private key.

 ```javascript title="main.js"
 const Web3 = require('web3');